 How to Choose the Right Bond Funds

-- Short-term (less than 5 years)
+- Short-term (less than five years)

-- Intermediate-term (5 to 10 years)
+- Intermediate-term (five to 10 years)

 - Long-term (more than 10 years)

 Virtually all bonds with maturities of more than a year are subject to the risk of price fluctuations stemming from interest rate risk.
 The longer the time until maturity, the larger the potential price fluctuations.
 The shorter the time until maturity, the lower the price fluctuation probability.
 Short-term bond funds tend to have lower risk and yields.

-Bond Performance During Times of Rising and Falling Rates
+Bond Performance and Fluctuating Rates

 - 2-Year: -1.9%